 Tuscan bread soup (Pappa al Pomodoro) is a traditional Italian recipe made with tomatoes and stale bread, that is as simple as it is delicious!
-I first had this amazing dish while on a wine tour in the Chianti region of Italy a couple years ago.
-We had a traditional Tuscan meal in the middle of a vineyard at Cassafrassi and the first course was Pappa al Pomodoro.
+I first had this amazing dish while on a wine tour in the Chianti region of Italy a couple years ago and it quickly became one of my favorite easy meals!

 Ingredients